OpenVPN vs. Modern WireGuard® Architecture

 Zero-Touch Enrollment

-Pre-logon VPN for AD
+Pre-logon VPN for Active Directory and LDAP

 Biometric MFA